The Devils (film): Plot

-Note: This plot summary refers to the uncut version of the film.
-Some scenes in the description are omitted from other versions.

-In 17th-century France, Cardinal Richelieu is influencing Louis XIII in an attempt to gain further power.
+France, 1634: In the aftermath of religious wars, Cardinal Richelieu, the French Catholic statesman, is influencing King Louis XIII in an attempt to gain further power.
+Richelieu seeks to consolidate his authority by systematically divesting France's feudal lords of their power and centralising the country's government.
 He convinces Louis that the fortifications of cities throughout France should be demolished to prevent Protestants from rising up.
-Louis agrees, but forbids Richelieu from carrying out demolitions in the town of Loudun, having made a promise to its Governor not to damage the town.
+Louis agrees, but forbids Richelieu from carrying out demolitions in the fortified town of Loudun, having made a promise to its Governor not to damage the town.

-Meanwhile, in Loudun, the Governor has died, leaving control of the city to Urbain Grandier, a dissolute, proud and popular priest.
+Meanwhile, in Loudun - where Catholics and Huguenots live in harmony - the Governor has died, leaving control of the city to Urbain Grandier, a dissolute, proud and popular priest.
 He is having an affair with a relative of Father Canon Jean Mignon, another priest in the town; Grandier is, however, unaware that the neurotic, hunchbacked Sister Jeanne des Anges, the abbess of the local Ursuline convent, is sexually obsessed with him.
 Sister Jeanne asks for Grandier to become the convent's new confessor.
 Grandier secretly marries another woman, Madeleine De Brou, but news of this reaches Sister Jeanne, who becomes jealous.
 When Madeleine returns a book by Ursuline foundress Angela Merici that Sister Jeanne had earlier lent her, the abbess attacks her and accuses her of being a "fornicator" and "sacrilegious".

-Baron Jean de Laubardemont arrives with orders to demolish the city, overriding Grandier's orders to stop.
+Baron Jean de Laubardemont arrives with orders to demolish the city's walls, overriding Grandier's orders to stop.
 Grandier summons the town's soldiers and forces Laubardemont to back down pending the arrival of an order for the demolition from King Louis.
 Grandier departs Loudun to visit the King.
 In the meantime, Sister Jeanne is informed by Father Mignon that he is to be their new confessor.
 She informs him of Grandier's marriage and affairs, and also inadvertently accuses Grandier of witchcraft and of possessing her, which Mignon relays to Laubardemont.
 In the process, the information is pared down to just the claim that Grandier has bewitched the convent and dealt with the Devil.
 With Grandier away from Loudon, Laubardemont and Mignon decide to find evidence against him.